Personal Injury FAQs How do I know if I have a claim?

 Another type of damage is known as punitive damages.
 This type of damage is not common and intended to punish the defendant for outrageous misconduct and act as a deterrent for similar misbehavior.
 These damages go beyond what is necessary to compensate the injured party.
 To receive this type of damage, the conduct resulting in the injury must rise above simple negligence.
 There must be some type of intentional misconduct gross negligence or bad faith.

 Resolution depends on a number of legal and factual issues.
 Our experience has proven to be a great asset in moving our clients’ cases along quickly.
 However, in some instances, we may feel that attempting to settle your case too early may hurt your case or may not bring you the maximum recovery possible.
 As the case progresses, our attorneys will discuss with you the factors that may affect the timing of the case, including the type of case you have, the nature of the defendant, or the complexity of issues.
-The Law Offices of Walter F. Benenati must remain cognizant of the balance between moving the case along quickly and providing top notch representation to achieve the maximum recovery possible in a reasonable period of time.
+The Benenati Law Firm must remain cognizant of the balance between moving the case along quickly and providing top notch representation to achieve the maximum recovery possible in a reasonable period of time.

 Notwithstanding the above, our experience shows that most cases resolve between 6-24 months, depending on the complexity of the issues and whether a jury trial is necessary.